CRD716/gpt-pilot/README.md

 9. `python db_init.py` (initialize the database).
 10. `python main.py` (start GPT Pilot).

-After this, you can just follow the instructions in the terminal.
+After this, you can just follow the instructions shown in the terminal.

 All generated code will be stored in the folder `workspace` inside the folder named after the app name you enter upon starting the pilot.